core-wg/oscore/draft-ietf-core-object-security.md

 For requests, OSCORE provides only the guarantee that the request is not older than the security context.
 For applications having stronger demands on request freshness (e.g., control of actuators), OSCORE needs to be augmented with mechanisms providing freshness, for example as specified in {{I-D.ietf-core-echo-request-tag}}.

-For responses, the message binding guarantees that a response is not older than its request.
-For responses without Observe, this gives strong absolute freshness.
+Assuming a well-behaving server, the message binding guarantees that a response is not older than its request.
+For responses without Observe, this gives absolute freshness.
 For responses with Observe, the absolute freshness gets weaker with time, and it is RECOMMENDED that the client regularly re-register the observation.
+Note that the message binding does not guarantee that misbehaving server created the response before receiving the request, i.e. it does not verify server aliveness.

-For requests, and responses with Observe, OSCORE also provides relative freshness in the sense that the received Partial IV allows a recipient to determine the relative order of responses.
+For requests, and responses with Observe, OSCORE also provides relative freshness in the sense that the received Partial IV allows a recipient to determine the relative order of requests or responses.

 ## Replay Protection {#replay-protection}